 Testimonials

-AMMP has been my favorite class.
+AMP has been my favorite class.
 I love doing anything physical.

 Image displays Jeidi Son, AMMP students in Clinton Middle School.